udberg/Restaurant/README.md

 ## Description

 This project was meant to enhance the knowledge on DOM manipulation by dynamically rendering a simple restaurant homepage from where Nigeria.
 I have built it using Javascript & Webpack.
-This web page contains three tabs ( Home, Service & Visit-us).
+This web page contains three tabs ( home, menu and contact pages).

 In this project, I have created a web page of a local restaurant built it using javascript & Webpack.
 This web page contains three tabs :